Skip to main content

 person holding catalytic converter

-How to know if your catalytic converter is stolen
+How to know if your catalytic converter has been stolen

 By simply looking at your car, you may not be able to tell if your catalytic converter was stolen, but you’ll know when you start the engine.
 You’ll notice a loud roaring noise that will get louder as you push the gas pedal.